 So, to summarise:

 - Use ALL your META data fields

-- Make sure your Title, Description and Keyword fields are tightly focused around a set of relevant keywords.
+- Make sure your SEO Title, META Description and META Keyword fields are tightly focused around a set of relevant keywords.

-- Make sure that the content of your page is totally relevant to the keywords you’ve used in your Title, Description and Keyword fields.
+- Make sure that the content of your page is totally relevant to the keywords you’ve used in your SEO Title, META Description and META Keyword fields.